flyingSpagetiMonstr/PE/note.md

   <!-- - EntryPoint -->
   <!-- - BaseOfCode -->
   <!-- - size of the image: The size (in bytes) of the image, including all headers, as the image is loaded in memory.
 It must be a multiple of SectionAlignment. -->
-- check all headers to define whether its infected or not
-- file routes in payload.c depands on current cmd route.
 - freopen stdout > NUL (?)
 - SizeOfHeaders
   The combined size of the following items, rounded to a multiple of the value specified in the FileAlignment member.